 The update assured fans that 343 Industries has heard the feedback, both positive and negative, of consumers.
 343 defended Halo Infinite‘s presentation in its similarities to Bungie’s first three Halo titles and classic art style, though it acknowledged gamers’ complaints about the game’s visual fidelity and is “working as quickly as possible on plans to address some of the feedback around detail, clarity, and overall fidelity.”
 With the game’s recent delay, the team will have more time to iron out some of the concerns about Infinite’s visuals.

 As part of the most recent developmental update, 343 Industries doubled down on the artistic improvements it’s striving to make.
 It referred to the feedback from July’s demo as “humbling” and is making it a priority to keep the visual style the series is known for while ensuring it looks next-gen. The image above is a still from one of the new multiplayer maps, and, based on fan reaction, the community seems to be pleased with the results so far.

 Even Craig — the infamous enemy shown in July’s gameplay trailer whose lifeless face led him to become a meme — is getting an update.
-In regard to Craig’s reception, director of art management Neill Harrison sad, “Poor old Craig was never intended to be seen in that condition, which is not something that was evident during the gameplay.”
+Regarding Craig’s reception, director of art management Neill Harrison said, “Poor old Craig was never intended to be seen in that condition, which was not evident during the gameplay.”
 Harrison added, “There’s been further work done on the material fidelity and more variety added for Brute faces; we’re also working to add some hairdos and beards, which was something we hadn’t gotten to in July.
 So, whilst we have come to love our dear old Craig, he’s certainly undergoing a significant makeover. ”

 Previous rumors insisted Halo Infinite would only come with a campaign at launch, though the community director for 343 Industries tweeted this was untrue and that multiplayer would accompany the campaign at release.